 • Put the video transmitter close to the front on the top plate.
 Use zip-ties and/or self-adhesive foam pads to fit the transmitter.
 TBS offers a custom made mounting bracket for easy vertical install over the front-right frame arm.

-- To avoid possible video interference, be sure to use a foam or gel pad between the frame and VTx unit to reduce vibrations. - The kit includes a small JST cable which is compatible with Lawmate 500mW VTx as well as our TBS GREENHORN and TBS ROOKIE.
-For FatShark VTx you need to cut the cable and solder your FatShark cable onto it. - Powerful video transmitters, such as the ImmersionRC 5.8GHz 600mW or more powerful VTx, must be powered directly from the bottom frame (small +/- pads) to avoid overdriving the CORE.
+To avoid possible video interference, be sure to use a foam or gel pad between the frame and VTx unit to reduce exposure to vibration.

+• The kit includes a small JST cable which is compatible with Lawmate 500mW VTx as well as our TBS GREENHORN and TBS ROOKIE.
+For FatShark VTx you need to cut the cable and solder your FatShark cable onto it.
+The connector wire color and signal arrangement is shown in the picture above.

+• Powerful video transmitters, such as the ImmersionRC 5.8GHz 600mW or more powerful VTx, must be powered directly from the bottom frame (small +/- pads) to avoid overdriving the CORE.
 Test this a few minutes on the ground and verify that the CORE does not reboot which indicates a thermal protection shutdown/overcurrent.